phu-pmh/jekyll-now/about.md

 permalink: /about/
 ---

-A woman in Tech who is fascinated by Neural Networks.
+A woman in Computer Science who is fascinated by Artificial Intelligence.
-A noob who's self-studying Deep Learning and NLP; writing down what she learned in this blog for future reference.
+A noob who's studying Deep Learning and NLP; writing down what she learned in this blog.